Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Finding a -coloring

-If $G$ does not contain any $4$-face, then we apply the algorithm of Lemma~\ref{lemma-colorgirth5}.
-Hence, let $f=v_1v_2v_3v_4$ be a $4$-face in $G$.
+If $G$ does not contain any $4$-face, then $G$ has girth at least five, and we can apply the algorithm of Corollary~\ref{cor-girth5}.
+Hence, we can assume $G$ has a $4$-face $f=v_1v_2v_3v_4$.
 Since the boundary cycles of $G$ are induced and the distance between them is at least three, we can assume that $v_2\not\in V(B)$.
 Suppose that $v_1, v_3\in V(B)$.
 Then both $v_1$ and $v_3$ belong to the same boundary cycle $C$, and since $G$ is triangle-free, the distance between $v_1$ and $v_3$ in $C$ is at least two.
 Hence, if $h$ is a face of $H=B+v_1v_2v_3$, then either $\Sigma_h$ is strictly less complex than $h$, or $\Sigma_h$ is homeomorphic to $\Sigma$ and all the boundary cycles of $G_h$ are at most as long as the corresponding boundary cycles of $G$.
 We use the algorithm of Theorem~\ref{thm-mainalg} to find a $3$-coloring $\psi'$ of $H$ that extends to a $3$-coloring of $G$ and whose restriction to $B$ is equal to $\psi$, and extend $\psi'$ to a $3$-coloring of $G$ by recursive calls on the graphs $G_h$ for all faces $h$ of $H$.

 Finally, suppose that that $|\{v_1,v_3\}\cap V(B)|\le 1$.
 By symmetry, we can assume that $v_1\not\in V(B)$.
 Using Theorem~\ref{thm-mainalg}, we find a $3$-coloring $\psi'$ of $B+v_1v_2v_3v_4$ that extends to a $3$-coloring of $G$ and whose restriction to $B$ is equal to $\psi$.
 Note that either $\psi'(v_1)=\psi'(v_3)$ or $\psi'(v_2)=\psi'(v_4)$.
 By symmetry, we can assume the former.
 Suppose that $G$ contains a path $P$ of length at most $3$ joining $v_1$ with $v_3$ and disjoint from $\{v_2,v_4\}$, and let $K$ be the cycle $P+v_1v_2v_3$.
 Since $|K|\le 5$ and $K$ is distinct from the boundary cycles, it follows that $K$ is contractible, and thus $K$ bounds a face.
 However, then $v_2$ has degree two, which is a contradiction.
 Therefore, there exists no such path, and thus the graph $G'$ obtained from $G$ by identifying $v_1$ with $v_3$ is triangle-free.
 Furthermore, since $\psi'$ extends to a $3$-coloring of $G$, it follows that $\psi$ extends to a $3$-coloring of $G'$.
 We can find such a $3$-coloring of $G'$ by a recursive call, and extend it to $G$ by giving $v_1$ and $v_3$ the color of the corresponding vertex of $G'$.